ppanko/intro-to-hpc/README.md

       * You may need to enable `ssh`:

           *System Preferences pane* → *Sharing applet* → *check the Remote Login checkbox*
+3. Sign in

+    You will need your "eraider" identification code and Texas Tech password to log in.

 ## Resources